ivanpikulyk/kottans-frontend/README.md

 git log -p fdf5493

-- git show command will show only one commit git show
+- git show command will show only one commit<br>
+git show

-- However, git show can be combined with most of the other flags we've looked at:
+- However, git show can be combined with most of the other flags we've looked at:<br>

 git show -p --stat -w